vaivaswatha/pliron/README.md

 LLVM-IR bitcode.

 ### Using the Library
-`pliron` is currently in a nascent stage and not yet useful for real-world use.
-In the future it can be used by just adding a dependence to the [crate](https://crates.io/crates/pliron) in your Rust project.
+`pliron`, is under active development.
+All effort is made to ensure that the code is well tested and of production quality.
+Current efforts are directed at completing the LLVM dialect, so that at least one backend exists for `pliron` and it becomes usable.
+If someone wants to use just the compiler infrastructure, without requiring an LLVM backend, just add a dependence to the [crate](https://crates.io/crates/pliron) in your Rust project.

 ### Documentation